 #26.
 It enhances any influencer marketing campaign

-Influencer marketing means collaboration with influencers to get your products and services in front of their audience.
+Influencer marketing means collaborating with influencers to get your products and services in front of their audience.
 This can take different forms, from product reviews to sponsored social media posts.
 An influencer might also mention your products without any incentive – just because they love it so much (ideal case!).

 If you run influencer marketing campaigns, you can write a roundup post for the blog, showcasing how influencers are using your products and services.
 This will stay on the blog for a long time after your collaboration has ended, having a great potential to help sales down the line.